Optimize API Calls and Data Structures to Improve Performance

 - Query Activity

-- The Clear Data feature in Marketing Cloud
+- The Clear Data feature

 When creating your triggered send calls, note that including a large amount of data with the subscriber request body slows the process.
 Limit the amount of data passed to the triggered send call at send time and include as much information in the message as possible.
 You can also use parameters in links to reduce the number of links and provide more usable tracking data.
 This process includes using AMPscript and personalization strings to retrieve information at send time.